Orange textured background

 Why engine-bound

-UA stylesheets differ between browsers: Chrome, Firefox, and Safari apply different default width, height, padding, and margin to form elements, hr, marquee, fieldset, and other native widgets.
-CSS feature support — for example container-type, oklch color, anchor-name, and animation-timeline — also varies by engine and engine version.
+UA stylesheets differ between browsers: Chrome, Firefox, and Safari apply different default width, height, padding, and margin to form elements and other native widgets.
+CSS feature support also varies by engine and engine version, spanning modern layout, color, and animation primitives.
 On the same OS and hardware, both the dimension readings and the feature flags are determined entirely by the browser engine, making the combined hash a reliable engine discriminator.

 Things worth knowing

-- The marquee element is included specifically because browsers differ in how they size it — some treat it as a block, others apply special UA styles.
+• Some legacy and native-widget elements are included specifically because browsers differ in how they size them: some treat an element as a block, while others apply special UA styles.

-- Sync layout: reading offsetWidth/offsetHeight forces a layout flush for each element; typical total timing is 5-20 ms for all 25 elements.
+• Sync layout: reading offsetWidth/offsetHeight forces a layout flush for each element; typical total timing is 5-20 ms for the full element set.